 So whether you eat or drink, or whatever you do, do it all for the glory of God.
 (1 Corinthians 10:31)

-One of the things that I have been more than glad to leave behind me is hearing the frequent use of the phrase YOLO.
+One of the things that I have been more than glad to leave back in the States is the nauseating and frequent use of the phrase YOLO.
 Never in the history of mankind did four letters so eloquently sum up all that is wrong with a generation.
 Speaking of history, I am willing to bet that if humanity is still around five hundred years from now, “YOLO” will be one of those things that stumps anthropologists and historians.
 Think about it.
 “YOLO” means “you only live once” and the implication is that you should make the most out of the short time that you’ve got.
 In reality, every time I used to hear someone say, “YOLO” what they were really announcing was, “Hey everybody!
 Come watch me make a very stupid and idiotic life choice that I will most likely regret until the end of my days which, if this doesn’t go right, might be almost instantly!”

 YOLO… lets go sleep with that random stranger.